Schrödinger equation

 The Schrödinger equation is not the only way to study quantum mechanical systems and make predictions.
-The other formulations of quantum mechanics include matrix mechanics, introduced by Werner Heisenberg, and the path integral formulation, developed chiefly by Richard Feynman.
-Paul Dirac incorporated matrix mechanics and the Schrödinger equation into a single formulation.
+Other formulations of quantum mechanics include matrix mechanics, introduced by Werner Heisenberg, and the path integral formulation, developed chiefly by Richard Feynman.
 When these approaches are compared, the use of the Schrödinger equation is sometimes called "wave mechanics".

+The equation given by Schrödinger is nonrelativistic because it contains a first derivative in time and a second derivative in space, and therefore space and time are not on equal footing.
+Paul Dirac incorporated special relativity and quantum mechanics into a single formulation that simplifies to the Schrödinger equation in the non-relativistic limit.
+This is the Dirac equation, which contains a single derivative in both space and time.
+Another partial differential equation, the Klein–Gordon equation, led to a problem with probability density even though it was a relativistic wave equation.
+The probability density could be negative, which is physically unviable.
+This was fixed by Dirac by taking the so-called square root of the Klein–Gordon operator and in turn introducing Dirac matrices.
+In a modern context, the Klein–Gordon equation describes spin-less particles, while the Dirac equation describes spin-1/2 particles.

 Definition

 Preliminaries

 Introductory courses on physics or chemistry typically introduce the Schrödinger equation in a way that can be appreciated knowing only the concepts and notations of basic calculus, particularly derivatives with respect to space and time.
 A special case of the Schrödinger equation that admits a statement in those terms is the position-space Schrödinger equation for a single nonrelativistic particle in one dimension:

 Here, $\Psi(x,t)$ is a wave function, a function that assigns a complex number to each point $x$ at each time $t$.
-The parameter $m$ is the mass of the particle, and $V(x,t)$ is the potential that represents the environment in which the particle exists.
+The parameter $m$ is the mass of the particle, and $V(x,t)$ is the potential energy function that represents the environment in which the particle exists.
 The constant $i$ is the imaginary unit, and $\hbar$ is the reduced Planck constant, which has units of action (energy multiplied by time).